 In accordance with the Act, retailers contribute a fee to a fidelity fund upon acceptance as a lottery retailer.
 The fund is used to cover losses the Commission may incur due to misfeasance, nonfeasance, or malfeasance of retailers.
 At the end of each fiscal year, any amount in the fund in excess of \$500,000 is treated as net proceeds from the Commission and is payable to the ELA.
-As of June 30, 2013, the balance in the restricted fidelity fund was \$446,097.
-A transfer of \$47,719 was made during the reporting year for retailer losses.
+As of June 30, 2014 and 2013, the balance in the restricted fidelity fund was \$493,049 and \$446,097, respectively.
+Transfers of \$0 and \$47,719 were made during the years ended June 30, 2014 and 2013, respectively, for retailer losses.
 The fidelity fund is held in a separate account and appears on the Statement of Net Position as "Restricted fidelity funds."